 Budgeting With a Credit Card: Guide to Spending Smarter With Your Credit Card

 While you may think of your credit card as what tends to break a budget, it’s actually possible to budget with a credit card to spend smarter.
 In fact, there are a number of advantages of budgeting with a credit card.
-If you spend only what you can afford to pay off each month, you can enjoy earning rewards, building your credit score, and accessing other perks without accruing interest.
+If you spend only what you can afford to pay off each month, you can enjoy earning rewards, building your credit profile, and accessing other perks without accruing interest.

 It isn’t always easy to set — and then stick to — a budget though, and a credit card budget is no different.
 Read on for tips on budgeting with a credit card.